Types of Fixed Deposits in India 2023: Choose the Right FD For You

 Standard fixed deposits are the traditional deposit schemes banks and post offices offer.
 You can invest a fixed amount of money for a fixed term.
-The rate of interest is guaranteed by the bank or post office.
+The bank or post office guarantees the rate of interest.
 After the tenure ends, you get the amount invested and the interest earned in a lump sum.

 - Tax-saving fixed deposits

 As the name suggests, tax-saving fixed deposits are deposit schemes that help you save taxes.
 These deposit schemes come with a fixed term of 5 years.